 Furthermore, we will also inform you by e-mail, if necessary, about events regarding the operation of the newsletter-service or registration (for example in the case of changes to the newsletter offer or changes to the technical conditions).

-Your personal data will not be passed on to third parties.
+Your Personal Data will not be passed on to third parties, except in the cases mentioned above (transfer of Personal Data).

 Our newsletter can only be sent to you if you have registered for our newsletter using the double opt-in procedure.